MxNxPx/diagram-as-code/DESCRIPTION.md

 # Big Bang Deployment Flow

 > ************
-> **_NOTE:_** The digram represents the sequence of events (not ownership), and only the HAProxy and Logging Big Bang components are depicted in this diagram for brevity
+> **_NOTE:_** The digram represents the sequence of events when deploying Big Bang, and only the HAProxy and Logging Big Bang components are depicted in this diagram for brevity
 > ************

 ## Customer Big Bang Deployment Repo (built from template)